ricardo-jnunes/Java-SE-Course/OBJECTS.md

 ####Objects
 Java objects are instances of classes.
 The new operator creates an Objects (instance of Class), allocating memory to store this object.
+An object must be an instance of a specific class.

 Assign "reference" to memory allocated for the object to be able to access it.